 Preparing the Rockfish

-There is a certain way to prepare a rockfish safely.
+There is a certain way to prepare a whole rockfish safely.
 That is why you will need someone to prepare them to prevent any accidents that may lead to hospitalization.

 The spine of the Rockfish contains venoms that they insert instantly into the bloodstream.
 It helps them capture their food and prevent predators from eating them.